Florence Oregon Roof Replacement

 What Replacement Includes

-What Should Be Handled During A Roof Replacement
+What Should Be Handled During A Florence Roof Replacement?

-Old roofing is removed so the roof deck, fastener patterns, roof edges, flashing details, and hidden leak paths can be reviewed before the new roof goes on.
+Old roofing is removed so High Ridge can check sheathing, fastener strength, staining, and soft areas before the new Florence roof goes on.

 Warning Signs

-Signs Your Florence Roof May Be Past Another Repair
+Signs Your Florence Roof May Need Full Replacement Instead Of Another Repair.

-• Granules are collecting in gutters, downspouts, driveway edges, or landscape beds
+• Granules and roof debris are showing up in gutters, downspouts, driveway edges, or splash blocks

 Repair Or Replace